crossoverJie/gscript/README.md

 ```

-This is a small script language, and helps beginners to learn compilation principles.
+This is an experimental script language. and helps beginners to learn compilation principles.

-> It is called Gscript because it is written with Go.
+> It is called GScript because it is written with Go.

 # Demo